symmetryinvestments/concurrency/README.md

 - `scan`.
 Applies an accumulator function with seed to each value.
 - `sample`.
 Forwards the latest value of the base Stream every time the trigger Stream emits a value.
 If the base stream hasn't produced a (new) value the trigger is ignored.
 - `via`.
 Starts the Stream on the context of another Sender.
+- `throttleFirst`.
+Limits a Stream by starting a cooldown period after each value during which no newer values are emitted.
+- `throttleLast`.
+Like `throttleFirst` but only emits the latest value after the cooldown.
+- `debounce`.
+Limits a Stream by only emitting the last value after the Stream has not emitted for a duration.

 Most of the time you will need to write your own Stream however.
 The following helpers can speed that up: